 Think of an applicant tracking system as if it was a recruitment CRM: you gather data about your job applicants and the history of communication between you.
 That’s the basics, yet applicant tracking systems can give you far more possibilities to improve your daily work.

-Actually, there’s a lot of similarities between managing clients and candidates – even sometimes you can find an explanation of CRM as a candidate relationship management system.
+Actually, there’s a lot of similarities between managing candidates and clients – even sometimes you can find an explanation of CRM as a candidate relationship management system.
 Recruitment takes a lot from the customer service world, learning how to provide the best experience for candidates.
 An applicant tracking system helps you describe and assess your processes.

 Finally, you use candidate tracking tools as another source of information about your target group.
 It lets you compare data you get from external researches or industry reports with your own benchmarks and help you decide whether they are useful in your case.